jonzink/ExoMult/README.md

 ## Recommendations

 To utilize this code for an alternative stellar population, be sure that your stellar sample file has the same format as "kepler_solar-like_stellar_parameters.csv".
+For improved speed and easy we recommend using ExoMult in R.

 ## Please cite as
 J. K. Zink, J. L. Christiansen, and  B. M. S. Hansen 2018, MNRAS